 GM Slams Brakes On Facebook Advertising

-General Motors’ decision to pull its advertising on Facebook comes as a blow to the social network on the eve of its initial public offering and will likely heighten skepticism about the effectiveness of advertising on the site as its business model comes under increased scrutiny.
+General Motors' decision to pull its advertising on Facebook comes as a blow to the social network on the eve of its IPO and will likely heighten skepticism about the effectiveness of advertising on the site as its business model comes under increased scrutiny.

 The automaker confirmed a report by The Wall Street Journal Wednesday that GM’s marketing executives had halted $10 million in ad spending on Facebook because it found the ads had little impact on consumers.
 The company will still maintain its brand page on Facebook, but end the use of paid advertising.